linuxserver/docker-documentation/docs/selkies/components/pixelflux.md

 - **CRF/CQP mode** (default): constant quality, bits go wherever needed.
 - Infinite GOP by default: keyframes are only sent on demand (client join, recovery, or an optional periodic interval).
 Bitrate, framerate, and quality are all adjustable live without restarting the capture.

-## Zero copy on Wayland
+## Zero copy

-When the compositor renders on a GPU and the encoder is on the same GPU, frames flow as DMA-BUF handles from the render buffer straight into NVENC or VA-API.
+**Wayland.** When the compositor renders on a GPU and the encoder is on the same GPU, frames flow as DMA-BUF handles from the render buffer straight into NVENC or VA-API.
 The pixels never touch system RAM and the CPU never sees them.
 If the render and encode devices differ, or a software encoder is selected, pixelflux falls back to a readback path automatically and logs which decision it made.
 Zero copy is a property of the capture path, not the codec: any codec the GPU carries takes it.

-On X11 there is one zero copy path as well.
-When the session encodes on NVENC, capture goes through NvFBC, the Nvidia X driver composites the screen into a buffer in video memory, and that buffer is registered with the encoder in place.
-Every other X11 session copies each frame once into shared memory.
-Nothing selects this, the driver decides and the log says which path was taken.
+**X11.** On an X server whose screen lives on the GPU, which is what the containers run (XLibre Xvfb started with `-glamor -dri`), pixelflux allocates a small pool of DMA-BUFs through GBM on the render node the server draws with, hands each to the server as a pixmap through DRI3, and captures every frame as one `CopyArea` of the root window into the next buffer, a GPU blit in glamor.
+The encoder imports that buffer in place through the same path the Wayland capture uses, so no frame crosses to the CPU.
+The Damage extension gates capture so a static screen costs nothing, and the server composites the cursor and any watermark through Render.
+Nvidia, Intel, and AMD all take this path.
+It is declined, with one log line saying why, for software encoding, a codec the GPU has no engine for, a server drawing on a different device than the encoder, or a server without DRI3 1.2, Damage, or Render, and the session then streams through XShm with one copy per frame.

 GPU selection is automatic: it walks `/sys/class/drm`, identifies cards by driver (`nvidia` goes to NVENC, `i915` and `amdgpu` to VA-API), and can be pinned by device path, index, or an `auto_gpu` token matching a driver or vendor ID.